 How to Make Dried Apple Rings in the Oven

-It prevents the apple from turning brown during the drying process, but it can also have antimicrobial properties if you intend to preserve your dried apples for longer than a day or two.
+Lemon juice primarily is used to prevent the apple from turning brown during the drying process.
+But it can also have antimicrobial properties if you want to keep your dehydrated apples for longer than a day or two.

-Of course, and you’d do it after dipping into the lemon juice and before baking.
+Of course.
+If you want to add spices to this recipe, you would add them after dipping into the lemon juice and before baking.
 But if you’ve got great tasting apples, they shouldn’t need anything else.

 In my house, about an hour.
-They’ll keep in an airtight container at room temperature for days regardless of how dry you’ve made them.
+In all seriousness, dehydrated apples will keep in an airtight container at room temperature for days regardless of how dry you’ve made them.
 If you’ve completely dried them to crispy, they’ll keep for months.
-If they are still a bit sticky, you will want to eat them right away.
+If your dried apples are still a bit sticky, you will want to eat them right away.

 Dried apple rings